 3) legal transactions between a child and a parent where such legal transactions go beyond the ordinary management of the child’s assets.

 Granting joint custody to the parents means that they may and must exercise the same rights and obligations vis-à-vis the child.
-This means, inter alia, that important matters concerning the child will be resolved jointly by the parents, or by a court dealing with guardianship matters where they are unable to reach an agreement.
+This means, inter alia, that important matters concerning the child will be decided jointly by the parents, or by a court dealing with guardianship matters where they are unable to reach an agreement.

 An application must be submitted together with the child’s birth certificate, the parents’ marriage certificate (when married), other documents supporting the application, such as medical certificates, school certificates, educational assessments etc.